-We usually think of politics in communities in two ways: as the “big-P” politics of campaigns and referendums—noisy, zero-sum contests that get lots of public attention—and the “small-P” politics of gaining approval for policies and projects.
-These are the non-zero-sum contests of compromise and tradeoffs that revolve around regulatory approvals, planning board and city council votes, and the occasional state law.
+We usually think of politics in communities in two ways: as the “big-P” politics of campaigns and referendum—noisy, zero-sum contests that get lots of public attention—and the “small-P” politics of gaining approval for policies and projects.
+These are the nonzero-sum contests of compromise and tradeoffs that revolve around regulatory approvals, planning board and city council votes, and the occasional state law.

 But there’s a third version, a kind of meta-politics that’s critical to progress but rarely gets noticed.
 It’s the politics of public opinion.
 How important is public opinion?
 Listen to Abraham Lincoln: “With public sentiment,” Lincoln said, “nothing can fail; without it, nothing can succeed.
 Consequently he who molds public sentiment goes deeper than he who enacts statutes or pronounces decisions.”

 But how, exactly, do you mold public sentiment?
 And are most civic leaders good at it?
 The answer to the second question is no. The answer to the first can best be understood by turning to another president, Franklin D. Roosevelt, who, second only to Lincoln, was the greatest molder of public opinion ever to occupy the White House.

 Roosevelt’s masterpiece was changing American attitudes about involvement in World War II.
 Yes, Pearl Harbor was the defining moment, but by December 1941 public opinion had already changed greatly, as Lynne Olson tells us in her recent book, “Those Angry Days.”
 And that was Roosevelt’s work.